alimsk/goto-python/README.md

 `label` define a label.
 `goto` goto into the given label.

-it can be used as a decorator of a function:
+1. as a decorator of a function:

 ```py
 from goto import with_goto